CodisRedding/sf-deploy-and-destroy/README.markdown

 salesforce-org-to.env

 open each file and fill in the needed config info.
 If it's a production org put production instead of test for 'sf.environment'.
 Make sure the 'sf.login' is an admin or user that has a similar profile.
+Relace the 'sf.environment.server' with your server obviously.

 [example]